 \section{Introduction}

-Constraint-based temporal reasoning, or CTR, came as a generalisation of discrete constraint satisfaction problems, or discrete CSPs \cite{Montanari74a,Mackworth77a,Freuder82a}, to continuous variables.
-Qualitative approaches to CTR include Allen's \shortcite{Allen83a} highly influential Interval Algebra, and quantitative approaches to it include the equally influential framework of Temporal Constraint Satisfaction Problems, or $\tcsps$ \cite{DechterMP91a}.
-Main research issues dealt with in CTR include: \begin{enumerate} \item the extraction of tractable subclasses, for which polynomial algorithms, incomplete for the general, subsuming language, become complete \cite{Bessiere96a,BessiereIL96a,BroxvallJR02a,Isli01a,Ligozat96a,NebelB95a,vanBeek92a}; and \item the design of general algorithms, with an exponential worst-case computational complexity, but with a nice computational behaviour on known classes of real-life problems \cite{LadkinM94a,LadkinR92a,Nebel97a,SchwalbD97a,StergiouK00a,vanBeek92a,vanBeekM96a}. \end{enumerate}
+Constraint-based temporal reasoning, or CTR, came as a generalization of discrete constraint satisfaction problems, or discrete CSPs \cite{Montanari74a,Mackworth77a,Freuder82a}, to continuous variables.
+Qualitative approaches to CTR include Allen's \cite{Allen83a} highly influential Interval Algebra, and quantitative approaches to it include the equally influential framework of Temporal Constraint Satisfaction Problems, or $\tcsps$ \cite{DechterMP91a}.
+The main research issues dealt with in CTR include the following two: \begin{enumerate} \item extraction of tractable subclasses, for which polynomial algorithms, incomplete for the general, subsuming language, become complete \cite{Bessiere96a,BessiereIL96a,BodirskyJ17a,BroxvallJR02a,Isli01a,Ligozat96a,NebelB95a,vanBeek92a}; and \item design of complete algorithms, with an exponential worst-case computational complexity, but with a nice computational behavior on known classes of real-life problems \cite{LadkinM94a,LadkinR92a,Nebel97a,SchwalbD97a,StergiouK00a,vanBeek92a,vanBeekM96a}. \end{enumerate}

 The constraints of a Temporal Constraint Satisfaction Problem (TCSP) \cite{DechterMP91a} were first defined as being either unary or binary.
-Then, in the same article, the definition has been modified through the addition of a new variable referred to as the ''origin of the world'' variable, which is used to binarize the unary constraints.
+Then, in the same article, the definition was modified through the addition of a new variable referred to as the ''origin of the world'' variable, which is used to binarize the unary constraints.
 This addition of an ''origin of the world'' variable makes the constraints of a $\tcsp$ exclusively binary, with the consequence that a $\tcsp$ verifies then the properties of node- and arc-consistencies.

-While the adding of an ''origin of the world'' variable has the advantage of transforming the solving of an $\stp$, i.e., a $\tcsp$ whose constraints are convex, into a shortest paths problem, it remains that, because a $\tcsp$ becomes then node- and arc-consistent, it gets easy for one's attention to immediately skip to the next higher local consistency, path-consistency, which is exactly what seems to have happened in \cite{DechterMP91a}.
+While the adding of an ''origin of the world'' variable has the advantage of transforming the solving of an $\stp$, i.e., a $\tcsp$ whose constraints are convex, into a shortest paths problem, it remains that, because a $\tcsp$ then becomes node- and arc-consistent, it gets easy for one's attention to immediately skip to the next higher local consistency, path-consistency, which is exactly what seems to have happened in \cite{DechterMP91a}.